 Deathfire Touch , but Stormraider's Surge seems better to help stick to targets.
 When you need to adopt a hit and run kite playstyle.

 Good starting item since it shares minions with your support, allowing you to build a gold lead even if nothing happens.
 Your support will also have his own gold generating item so they'll be swimming in the riches.
 It provides fair 2 player sustain.
-You could also start with a Long Sword, but after testing both starts, I prefer Relic Shield.
 Don't upgrade it, sell it later when you don't need it anymore.
-You goal when you only have this item is to farm and get your first two Long Swords as soon as possible.
+Your goal when you only have this item is to farm and get your first two Long Swords as soon as possible.

 You need a Control Ward in the bush closest to the enemy's tower at all times if you're going to push the lane.
 This allows you to charge Q from that bush while knowing they 100% don't have any vision on you.
 It's also good to have if you're going to get dragon or baron.
 I buy on average 3 Control Ward per game.
 Make sure to place it in the center of the bush otherwise it won't spot the wards at the edges of the bush.